top of page

 “Things like Boeing… bourbon—things that are typically U.S.—are going to be tariffed.”

-Unlike traditional tariffs, the EU’s response could extend beyond goods to include services, making the potential impact broader and more severe.
+Unlike traditional tariffs, the EU’s response could extend beyond goods to include services.
+This makes the potential impact broader and more severe.

 A person in winter clothing holds a stick on a snowy landscape with icebergs.
 The sky is a gradient of pink and blue, creating a serene mood.